+The global lab automation in analytical chemistry market is expected to register a CAGR of 5.70 %, over during the forecast period (2018 - 2023).
 The emergence of robotics has transformed the typical workday for scientists around the world.
 With the advent of automation techniques, scientists are now able to set up, run, and analyze the results of experiments in a fraction of the time they needed in the past.
 In today's world, pulling maximum efficiency out of every department, including the R & D labs, is a major issue.